-I bought this from the drugstore when the cosmetician there told me they no longer carry my go to spot lightening product: Neostrata's HQ Plus Lightening Cream w/ SPF 20.
-I understand the supposed risks with hydroquinone but its a risk i was willing to take because the results were just undeniably effective.
+I bought this from the drugstore when the cosmetician there told me they no longer carried my go-to spot lightening product: Neostrata's HQ Plus Lightening Cream w/ SPF 20.
+I understand the supposed risks with hydroquinone but its a risk im willing to take because the results are just undeniably effective.

 Well this hydroquinone free product was a huge disappointment.
-Not only did I see no lightening whatsoever after a whole tube used, it went on chalky and flaked under makeup rendering the product absolutely useless.
+Not only did I see no lightening whatsoever after a whole tube used, it went on chalky and flaked under makeup making the product absolutely useless.
 Big, big waste of money.
 I went back to the drugstore the other day and noticed they now have an "Ultra" version of this cream.
-I'm not sure how effective this 'newer' formulation is, but I guess if you're looking for a hydroquinone free product you could try the new "Ultra" version out.
-Luckily I was able to find my beloved Neostrata HQ behind the pharmacy counter (without the SPF sadly), but it was better than nothing.
+I'm not sure how effective this 'newer' formulation is, but I guess if you're looking for a hydroquinone free product you could try the new "Ultra" versiont.
+Luckily I was able to find my beloved Neostrata HQ behind the pharmacy counter (without the SPF, sadly) but it was better than nothing.

 On a side note, I find the name of the product quite off-putting.
 Secure White?
 Not everyone wants white skin - at least not this brown girl.
 And why I do read into socio-economic undertones when I hear that name?
 Maybe just me.
-I just want even skin tone.
-I could understand if this was Asia where fairness creams are all the rage, but this North America and this is just seems out of place to me.
+I could understand if this was Asia where fairness creams are all the rage, but this is North America and the name just seems out of place to me.